 It happened right before Thanksgiving.
 I got a card in the mail from a jeweler that had somehow found out I was getting married.
 Come in to the store and we’ll give you some free earrings, no purchase necessary.
 All I had to do was come in between Black Friday and Christmas.

-So I did.
-Of course.
 While I was there, I figured I might as well look at wedding bands as I hadn’t yet gotten one for the fiance.
-He hadn’t gotten his ring size yet, but the jeweler showed me the selection and told me I should definitely buy before Christmas.
+I didn’t know his ring size, but the jeweler showed me the selection.
+She told me I should definitely buy before Christmas.

-She told me during the holidays jewelers freeze their prices, regardless of how gold or silver performs in the stock market, and then they put on all these fabulous sales.
+She explained that during the holidays jewelers freeze their prices, regardless of how gold or silver performs in the stock market, and then they put on all these fabulous sales.
 After the holidays the sales stop, and they resume pricing their products based on the current value of gold/silver, etc.

-I walked out with a coupon, but ended up not going back because the prices were far outside of my budget.
+I walked out with a coupon, but ended up not going back.
+The prices were far outside of my budget.
 This is my second go around with the whole marriage thing.
 The last time I got married was before the housing bubble burst and the price of precious metals comparatively skyrocketed.
-So what I had been expecting to spend versus the reality I had just been confronted with had really hit home.
+What I had been expecting to spend versus the reality I had just been confronted with had really hit home.

 About halfway through the crazy holiday shopping season, we were out as a family at the mall buying the gifts that we still needed to fill in.
 We stopped at a different jeweler to get him sized.
 He saw some rings he liked, and the prices here were a lot more affordable.